azizanhaniff/DotNet-Microservices-LJ/README.md

 ### Adding .dockerignore

-The creation of **.dockerignore** is not a part of the full course.
-It is taken from the [tutorial](https://dotnet.microsoft.com/en-us/learn/aspnet/microservice-tutorial/docker-file) by Microsoft.
+The creation of **.dockerignore** is not part of the full course video.
+It is taken from a [tutorial](https://dotnet.microsoft.com/en-us/learn/aspnet/microservice-tutorial/docker-file) by Microsoft.
 I find it useful.

 ### Kubernetes command cheat sheet